 - Find your third eye.
 Whether you are brand new to yoga or “Namaste” is a regular part of your vocabulary, step up your practice at home with these free online videos.
 Yome covers basic poses, heated flows and balance challenges.

 - Learn to code.
 Looking for a career change?
-Software Developers are in high demand; the field is expected to grow 30% by 2020.2 Learn code for free with Code Academy.
+Software Developers are in high demand.
+Learn code for free with Code Academy.
 Whether you’re starting your own business and need a website or trying to find a role in a big corporation, coding can help you succeed.

 - Get on the Rails with Ruby.
 Ruby, a popular programming language (Rails being an extension thereof) is a very sought-after skill.
 Instead of relying on existing blogging platforms, build your own!
 Here is a list of helpful Ruby training.